 We’ve found that the use of nudge theory in crafting messages has the potential to not only change individual behaviour but also empower whole communities to make informed health choices.

-Gayatri Koshy is Head of Behaviour Change at Thrive
+Gayatri Koshy is Head of mHealth at Thrive